panozzaj/wedding-website/wedding/index.md

 The ceremony and reception will both be held at the [Indianapolis Museum of Art](https://plus.google.com/115248395655812143119/about?gl=us&hl=en) on **Saturday, April 20th, 2013**.
 The museum is open and free to the public, so guests are encouraged to visit the museum or the many outdoor exhibits.

 ## Ceremony
-A short ceremony will take place at 5:00 PM in an outdoor setting at the [Formal Gardens](http://www.imamuseum.org/about/facility-rentals/event-spaces/formal-garden) (weather permitting.)
+A short ceremony will take place at **5:30 PM Eastern Time** in an outdoor setting at the [Formal Gardens](http://www.imamuseum.org/about/facility-rentals/event-spaces/formal-garden) (weather permitting.)

 ## Reception
 After the reception, there will be an hour of cocktails at the [nearby reception area](http://www.imamuseum.org/about/facility-rentals/event-spaces/deer-zink-pavillion), followed by dinner, dancing, and other festivities.